 Not tired from working too hard.
 Tired from holding a shape.
 The capacity that defines you to others — and often to yourself — is doing two jobs: its own, and the job of something else that went quiet years ago, so quietly that nobody noticed.
 Least of all you.

-The Icosa model maps personality across twenty centers — intersections of four processing capacities (Open, Focus, Bond, Move) and five experiential domains.
+The Icosa model maps personality across twenty harmonies — intersections of four capacities (Open, Focus, Bond, Move) and five experiential domains.
 (For the foundation, see How You Take In, Process, Hold, and Express.)
 When one of those capacities shuts down, the energy that would have moved through it doesn’t disappear.
 It redistributes — flowing into a different capacity, intensifying there, producing distortion at a new location as a consequence of the blockage at the original one.
 The model calls this compensation.

 The Displacement Principle